cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 1. `metropolis.py` - the main script to run the Metropolis algorithm.
 2. `premier_league_2013_2014.dat` - 2013-2014 Premier Leagure data.
 3. `PRNG_state.npy` - a pseudo-random number generator (PRNG) state file.
-4. `requirements.txt` -
+4. `requirements.txt` - to ensure compatibility.
-5. `MCMC analysis.ipynb` - a supplementary Jupyter notebook used to generate a histogram and scatter plot.
+5. `MCMC analysis.ipynb` - a supplementary Jupyter notebook used to generate a posterior histogram and scatter plot of estimated posterior means of the parameters.
 6. `/results` - a directory containing the output of `metropolis.py` and `MCMC analysis.ipynb`.

 ### Getting started.